thomasWeise/aitoa/book/metaheuristics/estimationOfDistributionAlgorithm/README.md

 Of course, this was just one concrete example.
 Every time we sample a new point&nbsp;$\sespel$ in the search space&nbsp;$\searchSpace$ using our model&nbsp;$M$, the indices&nbsp;$k$ and numbers&nbsp;$R$ would be drawn randomly and probably would be very different.
 But each time, we could hope to obtain results at least somewhat similar but yet slightly different from the $\mu$&nbsp;points that we have selected.

+#### Shortcomings

+At first glance, it looks as if our approach might be a viable method to build and sample a model for our JSSP scenario.
+But we are unlucky:
+There is a major shortcoming.